Lowell, Michigan: History

 The earliest modern residents of the Flat River and Grand River were the Grand River Odawa, who established several villages along the Grand River.
 In the first decades of the 19th century, the village was led by Wabiwindego and Keewaycooshcum, and later by Cobmoosa.
 In the 1830s, Cobmoosa purchased the land under the Odawa village in the name of his father, fur trader Antoine Campau.
 The Odawa remained at their village on the Flat River until 1858, when they moved to a reservation at Manistee, Michigan.

 The modern city of Lowell was founded in 1831 by Daniel Marsac as a trading post with this existing Odawa village, built on the south bank of the Grand River.
 During the first years of his trading post, Marsac lived with the Grand River Odawa leader Wabiwindego.
 In 1847, he purchased land on the north side of the river and platted it as "Dansville".
 In 1851, a post office was established there named "Lowell" after the township.
 The community was replatted in 1854 and renamed after the post office.
 It incorporated as a village in 1861.

+Lowell Showboat

+From 1932 to 1977, Lowell hosted annual two-hour minstrel shows on a special showboat, named Robert E. Lee after the famous Mississippi steamer of that name.
+The shows featured both musicians and blackface performers annually until 1967, when Louis Armstrong refused to perform on the steamboat alongside men in blackface.
+In 1968 there was again no minstrelsy since Dinah Shore made the same requirement, but local newspapers regretted the lack of old-fashioned minstrel humor, and as a result blackface returned in 1969.
+In 1974, Gerald Ford attended the minstrel show shortly before becoming president.
+Blackface ended permanently in 1977 when Pearl Bailey again made it a necessary condition for her performance.
+In 2017, the name Robert E. Lee was removed from the showboat.
+One City Council member defended the name by invoking the Lost Cause of the Confederacy, and resigned shortly afterwards.

+In the 1970s, several stores on Main Street decorated their storefronts in New Orleans style to celebrate the showboat.